- The implications for teaching

 There are many things we can do to make the learning process more memorable for our learners.
 Using pictures, interesting contexts and stories can help memory and giving the students the opportunity to practise the new vocabulary in personalised and meaningful tasks are also essential tools.
 The idea is that if the students are asked to analyse and react personally to new information, it will help them process the language more deeply, facilitating their ability to retain it in their long-term memory.
 This also is a powerful argument for using guided discovery techniques that require the students to find the meaning of vocabulary (with help and guidance from the teacher) and to own the learning process.

 By giving the students opportunities to revise vocabulary in the classroom we will be able to help students remember it.
-This can be done at the start and end of a lesson with a quick warmer (see the Try - Vocabulary for suggestions).
-Getting students to keep a bank of cards (see Think - Vocabulary and Autonomy, Visnja Pavicic) is also a great idea.
+This can be done at the start and end of a lesson with a quick warmer (see these vocabulary activities for suggestions).
+Getting students to keep a bank of cards (see Vocabulary and autonomy) is also a great idea.
 I like to divide the class into groups of four or five, giving each group a set of blank cards.
 At the end of the lesson/week I brainstorm all the words onto the board and ask each group to write the words onto their cards.
 I bring the cards back every week enabling the students to test each other in groups or in a mingle, put the words into categories and justify their choices and even build a story by sharing the cards and adding sentences using a word on a card.
 By encouraging the students to retrieve the words in subsequent lessons and repeatedly re-exposing them to what has been presented, we are able to counteract the effects of forgetting.

 Most of the responsibility for retaining the new items falls on the students' shoulders.
 Some may be unaware of this and even unsure of the best ways to aid memory.